hariszaf/metaGOflow-use-case/index.md

 <!-- As long as our sequences seem good enough, we can investigate the taxonomic inventories returned, based on the SSU and the LSU rRNA genes.  -->

 Here we show visual components accompanying the [metaGOflow publication]().
-We performed all steps of metaGOflow for a marine sediment (ERR) and a water column (ERR) samples.
+We performed all steps of metaGOflow for a marine sediment (ERR) and a water column (ERR) sample.
-A quality control report, the taxonomic inventories as well as most of the functional annotations returned in each case are displayed. metaGOflow also returned the assemblies of the samples.
+A quality control report, the taxonomic inventories as well as some of the functional annotations returned in each case are displayed below. metaGOflow also returned the assemblies of the samples.
 You can find all the input-output files along with the RO-crates produced by metaGOflow for those 2 samples under this [Zenodo repository]().
 <!-- remember to update when zenodo ready -->